WuerthPhoenix/tornado/engine/matcher/README.md

 behavior of the extractor:
 - **all_matches**: whether our regex has to loop trough all the matches or if only the first one has to be taken into account.
 Accpeted values are _true_ and _false_ .
 If omitted, it defaults to _false_
+- **match** or **named_match**: a string value representing the regex to be executed. **match** is used for index based regex while **named_match** is used for regex with named groups.
+They cannot be used together.
 - **group_match_idx**: valid only in case of index based regex.
 This is a positive numeric value that indicates which group of the match has to be extracted.
 If omitted, an array with all the groups is returned.
-- **match** or **named_match**: a string value representing the regex to be executed. **match** is used for index based regex while **named_match** is used for regex with named groups.
-They cannot be used together.

-First of all, we can decide if our regex has to loop trough all the matches or if we need only the first one.
-In addition, we can opt or not to use a regex with named groups.

-To demonstrate what can be achieved, we'll use this email body as input:
+To show how they work and what is the produced output, we'll use this hypotetical email body as input:
 ```
 A critical event has been received: